A Fine-Free Library!

 Library Overdue Notifications

-You may elect to receive library notifications by text, email, phone, or mail.
+You may elect to receive library notifications by text, email, or phone.
 The library sends out the following notifications related to overdue items:

 |1 day after the due date||An overdue notice, alerting the patron that the item is now overdue|

 |8 days after the due date||A second overdue notice|